openfoodfacts/openfoodfacts-server/README.md

 ## Contribution guidelines

-If you're new to Open-Source, we recommend you to Checkout our [_Contributing Guidelines_](https://github.com/openfoodfacts/openfoodfacts-server/blob/master/CONTRIBUTING.md).
+If you're new to Open-Source, we recommend you to check out our [_Contributing Guidelines_](https://github.com/openfoodfacts/openfoodfacts-server/blob/master/CONTRIBUTING.md).
 Feel free to fork the project and send us a pull request.

 * Writing tests
 * Code review